couchbase/cbft/docs/dev-guide/concepts.md

 ## Index Name

-An index has a name, or _Index Name_, that is used as a unique identifier for the index.
+An index has a name, or _Index Name_, that is a unique identifier for the index.
 An index name is comprised of alphanumeric characters, hyphens and underscores (no whitespace characters).

 ## Index Type